luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 She says, **“Yaar, meri umar ho rahi hai, sab pooch rahe hain, parents ka bhi bohot pressure hai.”**
 *(Translation: “I’m getting older, everyone is asking, and there is huge pressure from parents too.”)*

 An older colleague recently resigned from her job.
-She doesn’t feel the need to immediately find another one - she wants time off.
+She doesn’t feel the need to immediately find another one—she wants time off.
 She’s fully independent, financially stable, and can support her child.
-Yet her parents say, **“Acha khali baithoge?”**
-*(Translation: “So you’re just going to sit idle?”)*
+Yet her colleagues ask, **“Oh you've not found your next step?
+Career breaks aren't ideal”**
 Suddenly, she doubts herself, wondering, **“What if they’re right?
 What if I don’t find a job?”**

 ### Here’s what becomes clear